Custom Aluminum Extrusion Services

 Share your requirements during RFQ, and our team will confirm feasibility and process recommendations before quotation.

-Zigitech manages qualified extrusion supply partners and controls the downstream process at our side, including CNC secondary operations, inspection checks, and shipment release criteria.
+ZigiTech manages qualified extrusion supply partners and controls the downstream process at our side, including CNC secondary operations, inspection checks, and shipment release criteria.

 This approach gives customers one accountable manufacturing team while maintaining stable quality across different order sizes.